YannickKae/Financial-Market-Regime-Classification/README.md

 ### Value vs. Momentum

-Value investing is a strategy focusing on securities with cheap fundamental indicators, such as low price-to-earnings or price-to-book ratios.
+**Value** investing is a strategy focusing on securities with cheap fundamental indicators, such as low price-to-earnings or price-to-book ratios.
 The belief is that these undervalued securities will appreciate in price eventually.
 This approach relies on the idea that the market may not accurately price a security's true value in the short term, but its price will converge to its true value in the long term.

-Momentum investing focuses on the recent price performance of securities, assuming that those with strong recent performance will continue to perform strong in the future, and vice versa.
+**Momentum** investing focuses on the recent price performance of securities, assuming that those with strong recent performance will continue to perform strong in the future, and vice versa.
 This approach is based on the idea that market trends and investor sentiment can drive the price of a security, and these trends may persist for some time before reversing.

-Value and momentum strategies typically exhibit negative correlation, as value is countercyclical while momentum is procyclical.
-Consequently, our focus will be on these two strategies.
-That both strategies are profitable on average can be attributed to value operating on longer-term time frames, while momentum operates on shorter-term time frames.
+Both strategies typically exhibit negative correlation, as value is countercyclical while momentum is procyclical.
+Consequently, we will divide the current market state along this cycle-based value vs. momentum dimension.
+That both are, on average, profitable — which may appear counterintuitive — can be explained by value operating on longer-term time frames, while momentum operates on shorter-term time frames.

 ### Methods